-- 1. The programme only includes tests that are associated with credits.
-These lead to credits if they are completed successfully.
-When the examination for a particular study unit consists of various tests, the credits will be awarded once the unit has been passed successfully.
-A competency examination is also seen as a test that leads to credits.
-The ABL track also includes formative tests that do not lead to credits.
-The formative tests are used as evidence for the competency examination. - 2.
+- 1. The study programme has the following test types: - Tests with credits result in the immediate award of credits when passed.
+When an interim examination of a unit of study consists of several component tests, the credits will be awarded as soon as the interim examination of the unit of study is passed.
+A competency examination is a special form of a test with credits. - Tests without credits provide evidence that can be included in the portfolio which can be assessed during a competency examination. - 2.
 A test comprises an examination conducted by the examiner of a student's knowledge, understanding, skills or competencies as well as an assessment of the examination results. - 3.
 Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
 An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
 A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
 A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.

-An oral test is held in public, interested parties who wish to attend an oral test must submit a - An oral test is held in public.
+An oral test is held in public.
 Interested parties who wish to attend an oral test must submit a request to that effect to the examiner(s) at least two weeks before the test is held.
 The examiner must inform the student who is taking the test.
 If the student objects, the request to attend the oral test will in any event be rejected.
 Any rejection by the examiner will be substantiated.